FahadNisar7223/health-assistant-ai-backend/README.md

-The backend of the project is in fast api
+The backend of the project is in fast api,

 ##install the requirements